dsdickinson/cal-ncaa-mm/README.md

 ## Description
 This tool generates NCAA Basketball March Madness Tournament ics calendar files that can be easily imported into any ics supported calendar.
 Each file contains a list of individual events.
 There will be an event entry for each scheduled game on a given day.

-This tool also leverages the [CBBpy](https://pypi.org/project/CBBpy/) pip package to scrape the game schedules from the ncaa.com website.
+This tool leverages the [CBBpy](https://pypi.org/project/CBBpy/) pip package to scrape the game schedules from the ncaa.com website.

 ## Usage